 Is Mold Dangerous For Our House And Health?

 Its growth causes structural damage to buildings.
-For example, mold that forms in wooden buildings can cause wood rot, which requires major repair work or destruction of the building.
+For example, mold types in wooden buildings can cause wood rot, which requires major repair work or the destruction of the building.
 In addition, the mold will damage finishing materials, wallpaper, paint, and other coatings at an extra cost, regaining possession of the premises.
 Mold is the biggest threat to human health.
-Contact with molds or their spore infestation triggers most diseases that affect the respiratory system, including allergic reactions and the exacerbation of chronic diseases like asthma.
+Contact with molds or their spore infestation triggers most diseases that affect the respiratory system, including allergic reactions, lung infections, and chronic diseases like asthma exacerbation.

 People with weakened immune systems, children, and the elderly are especially vulnerable to mold’s effects.
-Symptoms that might be caused by mold include coughing and sneezing, irritation of the eyes, skin, and throat, and, in severe cases, infections.
+Mold-related symptoms might include coughing and sneezing, irritation of the eyes, skin, and throat, and, in severe cases, infections.
 To prevent mold growth, indoor humidity control, proper ventilation, immediate water leak repair, and treating exposed surfaces with antifungal agents will be essential.
 A systematic approach to solving this problem can ensure safety and comfort in living and working places.

 How Does Mold Spread?